 Trim your border collie’s nails after he takes a bath.
 His nails would be softer during that time, which will make it easier for you to cut.

-There might be times where you might accidentally cut the quick, which will lead to the bleeding of your border collie’s nails.
+There may be times where you might accidentally cut the quick, which will lead to the bleeding of your border collie’s nails.
 If you do not have a canine solution that would clot the blood, you can use these items, which are usually found at home, as alternatives: